fatma-hosni/Day_night_classification_problem/README.md

     include model integration with flask API
 # uploads
     contain images for testing api form test set to test your own images add them to this folder
-# saved_model:
+#   step 1) saved_model:
     include trained model that app will use to test images in upload file must be unzip to one file (splited to 4 files as max file upload is 25 MB)

-# requirement.txt
+#   requirements.txt
+   ## Problem for pip or python installation
-  ### install python modules that used in full problem using command line tool called pip
-      pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org or if you are working in a Virtual Environment created by               virtualenv  or venv.
+          install python modules that used in full problem using command line tool called pip pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org or if you are working in a Virtual Environment created by               virtualenv  or venv.
 Just make sure to upgrade pip.
-   ## Step 1: Check if PIP is Already Installed
-        Type in the following command at the command prompt:
+          Step 1: Check if PIP is Already Installed Type in the following command at the command prompt: pip help

-        pip help
-   ## Step 2: Verify Python Installation
+            Step 2: Verify Python Installation
             To determine whether you have Python installed:
             -  Open the Command Prompt window.
             -  When the console window opens, type in: python

-   ### Download PIP
+         For Download PIP
             - Before installing PIP, download the get-pip.py file:https://bootstrap.pypa.io/get-pip.py
               Download the file to the desired folder in Windows.
 You can save the file to any location, but remember the path so you can use it later.
             - check version again
-   ## cd to requirement.txt path and run this command line:
+   ##  step 2) cd to requirements.txt path and run this command line:
-        pip install -r requirement.txt
+      pip install -r requirements.txt

+      if error erase this because you alreaday have the module so remove module name that make error from requirements.txt

-# now after all this steps the model will work successfully
+# Now after all this steps the model will work successfully